argonatorUberTF/Uber-Team-Fortress/README.md

 Tame down the survival mode with less extra monster spawns to stay under the 512 entities limit.
 Then again, the map makers should be aware of this and not use so many spawns.
+Add monsters to a map with a .ent file so regular MegaTF/UberTF matches can be done on the same map.

 Finish HALF-LIFE map support. ?

 # Changes to existing classes:
+Since custom player skin can be uploaded to the server, it's hard to identify which team is which player.
+Also the spy can ue custom skins, change colors, and top/bottom pants colors.
+So be on the lookout.
+The spy was minimized and nerf with auto ID ON.
+So you have to check yourself now.
+Auto ID just tells you the name of the player or whose sentry gun/tesla built.
+Each player gets a colored spot representing their team color that meanders nearby that player.

 All classes spawn with a minimum of 3 type 1, and 3 type 2 grenades at level 0 newb starter.

 If a map doesn't have ammo bags that give grenades, fix the maps.

+Some monsters drop misc ammo and a few Painkeep items in the backpacks now.

+Player dropped backpacks are different and include some more Painkeep items and misc ammo not related to their actual amount(random).

 Amount of grenades is 3X your ammo attribute gained from experience.

 All classes get bonus health, armor, ammo, reload time, summoning etc from the